 Collision ID Date Location Summary 8180494 8.16.21 Clarks Bridge Road A driver suffered a heart attack that caused him to lose control of his vehicle.
 They succumbed to their injuries three days later.
-7439083 11.14.19 Lighthouse Manor Drive A vehicle driver struck and killed a pedestrian attempting to cross the street at Lighthouse Manor.
-It was night, and the area is unlit.
+7439083 11.14.19 Manor Drive was night, and the area is unlit.
 8735892 10.5.22 Beverly Road A northbound driver on Limestone Parkway turning left onto Beverly Road struck and killed a southbound motorcyclist.
 7257719 6.21.19 Road A A northbound driver entered on-coming traffic and struck a southbound vehicle at the Road A intersection, fatally injuring the southbound driver.
 6771896 6.28.18 Jesse Jewell Parkway Travelling southbound, a driver lost control of their vehicle and struck "a concrete pole sign support", fatally injuring themselves in the process.